 The only thing for certain about dynamic emails is that they do help you stand out from the boring batch-and-blasts that many brands rely on.
 And, with many consumers shifting their shopping habits online after the outbreak of COVID-19, standing out from the crowd is more important than ever.

-Here’s a list of 8 great email template examples to give you some inspiration to carve your own world-class email campaign.
+Here’s a list of 7 great dynamic email template examples to give you some inspiration to carve your own world-class email campaign.

 One thing that Hollister does well with their email campaign is incorporating dynamic, instead of static, imagery in their email.
 While your eye is drawn to the GIF of the two people sitting on the beach, you can actually see that their logo at the top of the email is also animated.
 This is a great example of a company that has gone above and beyond to add little details to their email that will catch customers’ attention and convince them to click through to your site.